PetcuRazvan/BabyAnalyst/BabyAnalyst/README.md

 Java Central Tendency Calculator
-A Java application that calculates the measures of central tendency (mean, median, and mode) for a given dataset.
+A Java application that calculates the measures of central tendency (mean, median, mode, quartiles) for a given dataset.

 Features:
-  -File Explorer – easily select your data file -Dedicated Buttons – compute each index (mean, median, mode) individually -Theme Switcher
+  -File Explorer – easily select your data file -Dedicated Buttons – compute each index (mean, median, mode, quartiles) individually -Theme Switcher

 How to Use: